arosecra/brooke/README.md

 	- in settings, split read/write permission in table
 		- only load settings if read is not present, or action requires write

+	- settings
+		- convert settings table to a Record<string, any>,
+		- create an interface for what the value is supposed to be (string, etc)
+		- add zod & use it for model
+		- use new angular signal forms